AI Use Cases/Manufacturing

 Revenue & Operational Impact

 The downstream cost is severe.
-Sales cycles stretch 6-9 months because qualification happens at contact level, not account operations level.
-Reps spend 40% of pipeline time on accounts with no real production problems or budget constraints.
+Sales cycles drag on for months because qualification happens at contact level, not account operations level.
+Reps sink a large share of pipeline time into accounts with no real production problems and no budget.
 Quota attainment suffers, and deal velocity stalls because the team can't distinguish between a prospect running at 92% OEE (no urgency) and one hemorrhaging 18% unplanned downtime (immediate need).
 Pipeline becomes bloated with noise, forecast accuracy declines, and sales leadership can't predict which quarters will hit target.

 Why Generic Tools Fail